xarray-contrib/xdggs/design_doc.md

 Another draft of DGGS specification can be found here: https://github.com/danlooo/dggs-data-spec.

 There are some discrepancies between the proposed standards and popular DGGS libraries (H3, S2, HealPIX).
 For example regarding the term used to define a grid unit: The two specifications above use "zone", S2/H3 use "cell" and HealPIX uses "pixel".
-Although in this document we use "cell", the term to choose for `xddgs` is still open for discussion.
+Although in this document we use "cell", the term to choose for `xdggs` is still open for discussion.

 ### Backends (Python)